Bayside Secondary School

 Bayside Secondary School is a high school in Quinte West, Ontario, Canada and is part of the Hastings & Prince Edward District School Board.
 It is one of the largest high schools by area in North America.

 Bayside offers grades 7-12 and is the Hastings & Prince Edward District School Board site for secondary French Immersion.
-Other specialty programs include International Studies and Communication Technology.
-The 200 acre campus which includes a quarry, a woods and a bayshore area, provides an ideal setting for environmental science programs, outdoor physical education activities and geographical studies.
+Other specialty programs include International Studies, Communication Technology and Manufacturing Technology.
+The 200 acre campus which includes a quarry, a woods and a bayshore area, offers environmental science programs, outdoor physical education activities and geographical studies.
 A full range of extra curricular activities is offered such as male and female interschool sports, improv team and intramurals.

 The school has seven computer labs and specialized programs including Advanced Placement, Musical Theater and NET Solutions (a three credit course offering opportunities in computer programming and engineering).

 Bayside is known for the wide array of events that is held throughout the year that include the Reindeer Hunt, the Holiday Extravaganza, the annual spring Talent Show and the year-end Barbecue.